AMNatty/plutoengine/UPDATE_NOTES.md

 * `[PlutoLib]` Created the Version API
     * Added the `IVersion` interface
     * Added support for version objects
-    * As a result, all fields except the version string are no longer compile-time constants
+    * As a result, all fields in `Pluto` except the version string are no longer compile-time constants
 * `[PlutoCore]` Made `PlutoApplication`'s constructor private
 * `[PlutoLib]` `MiniTimeParseException` no longer contains a hardcoded String message